coady/graphique/docs/api.md

 * `group` on fragment keys with counts
 * `order` or `first` rank on fragment keys

-Otherwise there is no advantage in the root being an arrow dataset over an ibis table.
+Otherwise there is no advantage in the root being a parquet dataset over an ibis table.

 ## Roots
 A single root can be attached directly.
 This is not common - but perfectly valid - GraphQL usage.
 The resolvers receive the [table object](https://graphql.org/learn/execution/#root-fields-and-resolvers) as the first argument, just as with nested fields.